datacite/schema-docs/docs/properties/overview.rst

 .. [#f1] This convention is known as “camelCase.” https://en.wikipedia.org/wiki/CamelCase
 .. [#f2] `xml:lang` values must follow the pattern defined by the `XML schema language type <https://www.w3.org/TR/xmlschema-2/#language>`_, e.g.: fr, cmn, nys, swh.
 See the W3C’s `Choosing a Language Tag <https://www.w3.org/International/questions/qa-choosing-language-tags>`_ for guidance on recommended values.
 .. [#f3] For creator and contributor names, `xml:lang` is recommended only when nameType is "Organizational".
+.. [#f4] The standard values will be represented as provided in the citation string.
+For example, here is an example of a citation that uses machine-readable substitutions for all but one of the required metadata properties.
+The less metadata that is supplied, the less information is conveyed: ``:unkn (2020). :none. :null. https://doi.org/10.5072/FK2JW8C992``